-- R 12: To seek the re-designation of Leixlip, including Collinstown, as a Metropolitan Area Level 3 Town Centre in the new GDA Retail Hierarchy. - R 13: To work with development interests/landowners and other key stakeholders in the development of a revised plan for the lands at Collinstown. - R 14: To encourage and facilitate sustaining and enhancing the retail, commercial leisure and services offer of Leixlip Town Centre and harnessing the potential of its heritage and tourism assets.
+- R 12 Seek the re-designation of Leixlip as a Metropolitan Area Level 3 Centre in the new GDA Retail Hierarchy. - R 13 Work with development interests/ landowners and other key stakeholders in the development of a revised plan for the lands at Collinstown. - R 14 Encourage and facilitate sustaining and enhancing the retail, commercial, leisure and services offer of Leixlip as a Level 3 Town Centre and harnessing the potential of its heritage and tourism assets.

-9.4.4 Metropolitan Area: Tier 1 Level 3 Town Centres - Celbridge and Maynooth
+9.4.4 Metropolitan Area: Level 3, Tier 1 Town Centres - Celbridge and Maynooth